Hundreds of Roman gold coins found in basement of old theater

 Archaeologists are studying a valuable trove of old Roman coins found on the site of a former theater in northern Italy.

-The coins, hundreds of them, date back to the late Roman imperial era and were found in a soapstone jar unearthed in the basement of the Cressoni Theater in Como, north of Milan.
+The coins, at least 300 of them, date back to the late Roman imperial era and were found in a soapstone jar unearthed in the basement of the Cressoni Theater in Como, north of Milan.

 Anthropology and archeology